Yanni8/jwt-middleware/README.md

     $and: ["hr", "power"] # both are required
 ```

-Note that, similar to MongoDB, the `$and` and `$or` operators are a single-value object with operator as the key and the choices as an array value
+Note that, similar to MongoDB, the `$and` and `$or` operators are a single-value object with operator as the key and the choices as an array value.

 ```json
 {